ImMihai689/HoflettMicroProcessors/README.md

 # HoflettMicroProcessors
 Microprocessors for Logic World

-This mod adds just the RISC-V part, with a 32-bit interface to talk to memory.
+This mod adds a RISC-V microprocessor (R32I), with a 32-bit interface to talk to memory.
+(More in the future maybe)

 Put the HoflettMicroP folder in the GameData folder of the game.